Andrew A. Radin With Progress Report on twoXAR

-Andrew: I would say on average, if, if you’re going to do a completely Denovo process from scratch, you know, we’re saving about three to four years.
+Andrew: I would say on average, if, if you’re gonna do a completely De Novo process from scratch, you know, we’re saving about three to four years.
 Um, there’s a point at which, you know, our processes don’t speed things up and that’s, as soon as we get the mouse involved, right?
-Like, I, I can’t speed up the tumor growth than the mouse.
+Like, I can’t speed up the tumor growth within the mouse.

 I can’t say the activity of the, uh, of the potential medication to, you know, inhibit that tumor growth.
 I can’t speed up the, you know, the histology and all the work that happens post that and all the activity that you need to do.
 And rightly so right.
 To, to carefully prepare for 90 filing.
 Cause, you know, when you get to the point where you’re gonna test something in humans, you, you want to be absolutely sure.

 Um, you’re, you’re being safe about it.
-Um, and you’re, you’re, you’re doing something that’s, that’s worth the risk that you put onto your, um, your clinical trials efficient.
+Um, and you’re, you’re, you’re doing something that’s, that’s worth the risk that you put onto your, um, your clinical trial patient.
 So all of those processes, uh, they don’t necessarily speed up.
 I, I think really where we’re about speed in the discovery process.
 I think the real opportunity.

-Harry: Although I do see, you know, trying to look at the entire value chain.
+Harry: Well though I do see, you know, trying to look at the entire value chain.
 There are companies using computational methods to sort of find patients faster, make sure they, you know, they fit the trial better.
 Um, you know, remote patient, uh, remote clinical trials are becoming more of a thing.
-So I think we’re seeing computations sort of failing gaps that can be filled in by that by technology advancement.
+So I think we’re seeing computations sort of filling gaps that can be filled in by that by technology advancement.

-So I do see the process shortening over time from end to end, which I’m hoping also translate to.
-A lower cost at some point from end
+So I do see the process shortening over time from end to end, which I’m hoping also translate to lower cost at some point from end to end.